 As the names imply, first-priority inspections occur ahead of second-priority inspections.
 This is because first-priority inspections are meant to identify forest management areas of concerns and enhancement tasks, verify the existence of all boundary markers, discover any trespass issues (encroachments, dumping, or illegal tree cutting) and monitor the progress of past enhancement projects.
-A second-priority inspection, although not as time consuming, is still comprehensive and well documented.
+A secondpriority inspection, although not as time-consuming, is still comprehensive and well documented.
 Second-priority inspections cover the balance of open space properties and consist of a general site reconnaissance.
 Second-priority inspections are focused on the discovery of potential liability situations.
 While conducting a site inspection, it is important to respect the adjacent property owners' rights and concerns.
 The inspector is a representative of the City of Bellevue and should be polite, courteous and professional at all times.
+Inspection staff shall wear high visibility vests and clothing with clear markings that identify them as City of Bellevue employees.
+If questioned by adjacent property owners, inspection staff shall present credentials (city ID badge) to verify identification as a city employee.